 As Christians, God gives us the ability to put that fear in its place.
 But the spirit of fear can still invade our lives.
 To talk about this issue, Robin Johnson, founder of Million Praying Men, recently joined us on 20Twenty to help make sense of that fear.

-The fear of God is about reverence.
+Robin believes the fear of God is about reverence.
 It’s a healthy fear, because you have to attach who God is to that fear.
 He’s the God of love.
 His intrinsic nature is goodness.
-So when it says that we fear Him, it’s not based on His evil.
-It’s based on the goodness of God and the level that we respect Him because He does have power over our lives.
+The fear of the Lord is based on the goodness of God and the level that we respect Him because of the power He has over our lives.

-If we have a healthy reverential fear of God, we trust in him, knowing that He’s got our future in His hands.
+If we have a healthy reverential fear of God, we trust in Him, knowing that He’s got our future in His hands.
 God is the one who’s in in control.
 All these other fears should not dominate us.
-We have control of submission to a caring, loving God.
-Our irrational fears are produced.
-The only thing bigger than COVID is the fear that it has generated in people’s lives, and that is devastating.
+We can submit to a caring, loving God.

 But we have been given power in the name of Jesus.
 When Jesus sent out the disciples, He told them to heal the sick, to raise the dead, to heal the lepers and to cast out the demons.
 And we have authority in the name of Jesus to cast demons out of a person’s life when they are being controlled and manipulated.